Contact us to arrange your FREE initial consultation

 Spinal cord injury compensation claims can arise from mistakes made by:

-Each client’s compensation is carefully calculated to compensate their losses and meet their needs, now and in the future.
+Each client’s compensation is carefully calculated to compensate for their losses and meet their needs, now and in the future.
 The amount of compensation depends on the client’s injury and disability, the impact it has had on their life, ability to work and live independently, and their individual circumstances.

 As soon as the defendant healthcare provider’s liability (fault) is established, we secure substantial interim (advance) payments to start meeting our client’s needs for care, equipment, therapies and adapted accommodation straight away.